mathpaquette/tskmgr/README.md

 #### WSL2

 You may encounter file permission issues while creating your containers with WSL2.
 This has been seen with volume created for `api` to store files.
-To set permissions properly use something like: `chown $USER:$USER ./data/api/files`
+To reset permissions use: `chown $USER:$USER ./data/api/files`

 ## Contribute